You are viewing main version. Click here to see docs for the latest stable version.

 • Logs stream back to local

-• Rather than being your ML runtime, orchestrators are simply used to schedule, log, and monitor runs
+• Orchestrators are used to schedule, log, and monitor runs

 • Branch the underlying code